AdipthaDissanayake/Impact-of-Class-Imbalance-on-Machine-Learning-Model-Performance/README.md

 ## 🚀 How to Run
 1. Open RStudio
 2. Run scripts in order:
-   - data_preprocessing.R
-   - model_training.R
+   - data creation.R
-   - evaluation.R
+   - Performance Testing.R